-People often use these terms interchangeably, but they are not synonyms.
-A heart attack is when blood flow to the heart is blocked, and sudden cardiac arrest is when the heart malfunctions and suddenly stops beating unexpectedly.
+People often use these terms interchangeably, but they're not the same.
+A heart attack is when blood flow to the heart is blocked.
+Sudden cardiac arrest is when the heart malfunctions and suddenly stops beating.
 A heart attack is a “circulation” problem and sudden cardiac arrest is an “electrical” problem.

 What is a heart attack?

 A heart attack occurs when a blocked artery prevents oxygen-rich blood from reaching a section of the heart.
 If the blocked artery is not reopened quickly, the part of the heart normally nourished by that artery begins to die.
 The longer a person goes without treatment, the greater the damage.

 Symptoms of a heart attack may be immediate and intense or start slowly with mild symptoms.
 It’s important to note that it’s also possible to have mild symptoms or even no symptoms at all and still have a heart attack.
 Unlike with sudden cardiac arrest, the heart usually doesn’t stop beating during a heart attack.
 The heart attack symptoms in women can be different than in men.

 Sudden cardiac arrest occurs suddenly and often without warning.
 It happens when an electrical malfunction in the heart causes an irregular heartbeat (arrhythmia).
 With its pumping action disrupted, the heart can't pump blood to the brain, lungs and other organs.
 When this occurs, a person loses consciousness and has no pulse.
 Death occurs within minutes if the victim doesn't receive treatment.